AsmLuna/suckless/README.md

 Warning: By default rebuilding will overwrite your .xinitrc file with the one found alongisde the makefile

-Alternative picom fork [pijulius](https://github.com/pijulius/picom) source code, keep in mind that getting picom is optional of course
+Alternative picom fork [pijulius](https://github.com/pijulius/picom), keep in mind that getting picom is optional of course